-Our 2023 Granting Cycle is closed.
+Our 2025 Granting Cycle is OPEN.

 The Slocan Valley Community Legacy Society welcomes applications for projects that will support Slocan Valley communities to be resilient and vital; that will protect, promote and enhance the natural environment; or that will promote creativity and innovation.